 Turns out I made the right decision as we are married 16 years later and married with lovely two-kids – you can check out why my marriage works article.

 So, bags packed and my mango wood ordered getting produced in the Thai factories in Hang Dong, I boarded the plane in Bangkok for the flight back to London.

 I was in for a real shock though.

-Living in my one-bedroom 86sqm condo Chiang Mai was sheer indulgence, and at the time one of high-end places to stay in the city.
+Living in my one-bedroom 86sqm condo Chiang Mai was a sheer indulgence and at the time one of the high-end places to stay in the city.

-So you can visualise this a bit, here is the view of the lovely mountains of Chiang Mai from my condo to the surroundings in the Isle of Dogs, London.
+So you can visualize this a bit, here is the view of the lovely mountains of Chiang Mai from my condo to the surroundings in the Isle of Dogs, London.

 So, not to disrespect the tenants that lived in this building, but there were a lot of guys that were claiming unemployment benefits, but despite not working managed to have fancy new phones and let’s leave it at that eh?

 It seems that some of the tenant’s dogs (well I hope dogs) used the lift for urinating and defecating in, which really added a nice pungent aroma as you got in.

 We got used to holding our breath when using the lift.

 Stock Arrived.
 Oh sh1t!